-Symbian — the OS that run in about 330m mobiles phones on the market is not Open source and free.
-Non-profit Symbian Foundation that consist of about 50 companies and was created by Nokia in mid 2008 following by an acquisition of Symbian LTD. Lee Williams, executive director of the Symbian Foundation says that all source code is open now and the company is going to publish development plans up to 2011.
+Symbian — the OS that runs in about 330m mobile phones on the market is not Open source and free.
+Non-profit Symbian Foundation consists of about 50 companies and was created by Nokia in mid-2008 followed by the acquisition of Symbian LTD. Lee Williams, executive director of the Symbian Foundation says that all source code is open now and the company is going to publish development plans up to 2011.

-So we have 3 players: Google with half-open Android, Apple OS with closed iPhone OS and now Symbian with fully open code.
+So we have 3 players: Google with half-open Android, Apple OS with closed iPhone OS, and now Symbian with fully open code.